nftport/nft-search-engine-frontend/README.md

 ## Deployment
 ```
 npm run build
-delete all files from ("Sentinel Static websites" organization) gs://nft-search, except "img" folder
-put all files from project "dist" folder to gs://nft-search
 ```
+Serve all files from "dist" directory, index.html is the entrypoint